FlrMh/Tech201-git-github/README.md

 Basic practice of creating and editing a markdown file.

 ## Creating the Markdown file
+-*These steps have been added from the local host.*-

 - Step 1: Open Git Bash
 - Step 2: `git mkdir` + name of the directory you wish to create